jackledead/jackledead_armory/README.md

 # jackledead_armory
-CDDA mod to add Ukrainian firearms and some of my own design.
+CDDA mod to add real world firearms and some of my own design.
 Includes 46+ gun mods.
 Also adds professions to make the weapons and mods more accessible.

 ## How to install (Latest CDDA Experimental):
 1. Click the green button in the top and download as a zip